Puslapio vaizdai

 The Thicket is befet, he cannot 'fcape.

-1 Out.
-Come, I muft bring you to our Captain's Cave.
-Fear not; he bears an honourable Mind, And will not use a Woman lawlesly.
+I Out.
+Come, I must bring you to our Captain's Cave.
+Fear not; he bears an honourable Mind,

 Sil.
 O Valentine! this I endure for thee.